Skip to main content

 Additional Rules

-• If you’d like to study both Classics and Ancient History modules through Liberal Arts, you’ll need to select at least one other subject in addition to these.
+• If you’d like to study modules from Classics and Ancient History (including Latin or Greek) through Liberal Arts, you must choose at least one other subject from another academic department as well.
 Alternatively, please explore our courses within the Classics and Ancient History department itself.

 • Modern language courses are restricted for native speakers of that language.